About Title IX

 To ensure compliance with Title IX and other federal and state civil rights laws, the University has designated a Title IX Coordinator to monitor compliance with Title IX and ensure reports of physical, emotional, sexual or gender-based harassment or misconduct are investigated and addressed by the University.

-When to contact the University’s Title IX Coordinator or the Privileged Campus Advocate
+Contact the University’s Title IX Coordinator or the Privileged Campus Advocate if you:

-• Have questions or concerns about their rights under Title IX
+• Have questions or concerns about your rights under Title IX

-• Who believes they have been a victim of physical, emotional, sexual or gender-based harassment or misconduct.
+• Believe you or someone you know have been a victim of physical, emotional, sexual or gender-based harassment or misconduct.

 If you have experienced or have heard of someone that has experienced any listed below, it is covered under Title IX.
 This list is not all inclusive so you may want to connect with someone to learn more.